CplBDJ/brython_serializer/README.md

 5. It does use json under the hood to facilitate the transferring of the data between server and client.

+> You can `pip install ujson` if you want the server to encode/decode faster.

 ```python
 from datetime import date
 import serializer